-Nimble, which launched today, August 29, is starting off with two categories: Wireless charging pads and portable battery packs.
+Nimble, which launched on August 29, 2018, is starting off with two categories: Wireless charging pads and portable battery packs.
 The products are made of “plant-based bioplastics,” with the wireless chargers utilizing 100-percent organic hemp and recycled polyester.
 There’s also recycled aluminum involved, no paint or toxic substances, and the products have “natural mineral crystals” mixed in with the thermoplastic elastomer (TPE), which delivers a unique pattern to every device.
 Even the packaging is made of 100-percent recycled scrap paper, and the company said it’s completely compostable.

 Nimble co-founders Ross Howe, Kevin Malinowski, and Jon Bradley — all ex-Mophie executives — wanted to introduce a new aesthetic into the accessory category, with designs that blend into the home and don’t look too “tech-y.”

 “In addition to the best specs available out there right now and the considered approach for the packaging and materials used — and the responsible ethical approach we took — we also focused on unique feature sets, like little things that other people making similar products haven’t really thought about that adds value for the customer,” Malinowski, head of brand and marketing at Nimble, told Digital Trends.

 Here’s a look at the first products from the startup.